Eros International Plc [EROS] – A worthy Stock for long-term investors

 Eros International Plc [NYSE:EROS]: Analyst Rating and Earnings

-Pay attention to the next-scheduled financial results for this company to be released, which is slated for Thu 20 Feb (In 15 Days).
+Keep your eyes peeled for the next scheduled financial results to be made public for this company, which are scheduled to be released on Thu 20 Feb (In 13 Days).

 Fundamental Analysis of Eros International Plc [EROS]